 Benchling allows you to filter API calls to identify the specific information required.
-Now, we have exanded these filters to include the following to further narrow the data you need:
+Now, we have expanded these filters to include the following to further narrow the data you need:

-mentions filter to identify those list items mentioned elsewere in the notes section
+mentions filter to identify those list items mentioned elsewhere in the notes section

 mentionedIn filter to list items that were @mentioned in the Notebook